Air Fryer Spaghetti Squash

 Recipes Using Spaghetti Squash

 Squash is a miracle vegetable because it can be used in so many different ways!
-I love it simply sautéed with a little butter and parmesan or drizzled with marinara sauce or pesto.
+I love it simply sautéed with a little butter and parmesan or drizzled with marinara sauce or my dairy free pesto.

 Looking for more ways to use your spaghetti squash?
 Check out some of these healthy recipes: